DIORIT

 This nuclear reactor was operated by EIR from 1960 to 1977.
 Heavy water (D2O) was used as the moderator, as well as the coolant.
 The initially commissioned reactor had a thermal power of 20 MW.
 Natural uranium was initially used as fuel, which was later changed to enriched uranium.
 The 2 m long, aluminium and nickel cased fuel rods were produced by AMF Atomics Canada Ltd.

 Military background

 Heavy water (deuterium) has a particularly good neutron economy, which in turn makes for good production of high-quality weapons-grade plutonium.
 However, Diorit was only ever used for civil research purposes and weapons-grade plutonium was never extracted from it.
-This didn't stop the Swiss Army from thinking of itself as an emerging nuclear power during the Cold War, as historian Jürg Stüssi-Lauterburg found in a study about previously-classified meeting notes.
+This did not stop the Swiss Army from thinking of itself as an emerging nuclear power during the Cold War, as historian Jürg Stüssi-Lauterburg found in a study about previously-classified meeting notes.
 The army's aspirations for nuclear armament during some phases of the Cold War were at least somewhat public.
-For example, a major from Solothurn wrote the following in an anniversary publication, in 1957: "... military considerations therefore compel the procurement of nuclear weapons, even for a state whose army limits itself to defence only."
+For example, a major from Solothurn wrote the following in an anniversary publication, in 1957: "military considerations therefore compel the procurement of nuclear weapons, even for a state whose army limits itself to defence only."